List of steel Beam Posts-part-3b.

 Part 2/4 for the Solved problem 9-9-6, how to find LL?

 The second part of the solution includes determining the section modulus of elasticity for the Built-up section.
-Two nominal moment one is based on the limit state of local buckling for Flange and the other is based on the local buckling of the web section.
-After checking the lateral torsional buckling, the final decision on the final value of the nominal moment will be made, which will be included in the next two parts.
+Two nominal moments: one is based on the limit state of local buckling for the flange, and the other is based on the local buckling of the web section.
+After checking the lateral torsional buckling, the final decision on the nominal moment will be made, and the result will be included in the next two parts.

 The nominal moment for the Built-up section.